 Rachel has spent the last 3 years prototyping the legal clinic, and it’s grown tremendously, enough so that she can dedicate herself primarily to it.
 But while running a legal clinic may seem like a departure from the role of a university professor, Rachel sees an obvious through-line.

 That’s because the process she followed to design LOTUS is aligned with the one she engaged in as part of MMU’s collaboration with CCL.
-The higher learning institution partnered and co-created with CCL to redesign its keystone Leadership for Social Justice course, taken by all first-year students, generally in their first semester.
-The aim of the course is to equip students as purposeful and creative leaders so they can transform self and their community through their own actions.
+The university partnered with CCL to redesign its keystone Leadership for Social Justice course, taken by all first-year students, generally in their first semester.
+The aim of the class is to equip students as purposeful and creative leaders so they can transform self and their community through their own actions.

 The curriculum focuses on 3 leadership goals: